helix-foundation/currency/contracts/governance/README.md

 new challenges is over and there is no unanswered challenges, root hash is accepted.

 ###### Security Notes
+  - The `_rootHash` specified must be an actually proposed one.

 ##### verifyClaimSubmission
 Arguments: